lorenzotomasdiez/ccpm-gitlab/ccpm/commands/pm/epic-refresh.md

 ## Important Notes

-This is useful after manual task edits or GitHub sync.
+This is useful after manual task edits or GitLab sync.
 Don't modify task files, only epic status.
 Preserve all other frontmatter fields.